 I was born and raised in Quito, Ecuador where most of my extended family still lives.
-I have lived in the United States for the past ten years, where I obtained a Ph.D. in Sociocultural Anthropology from the University of Illinois at Urbana Champaign (UIUC).
-I currently work as a postdoctoral fellow in the Department of Kinesiology and Community Health at UIUC.
+I obtained a Ph.D. in Sociocultural Anthropology from the University of Illinois at Urbana Champaign (UIUC) in 2013.
+I then worked as a postdoctoral fellow in the Department of Kinesiology and Community Health at UIUC.
 I also have a master’s degree in Social Sciences from the Latin American Faculty of Social Sciences FLACSO-Ecuador, as well as a bachelor’s degree in Economics from Wellesley College, MA.
-I have lived and worked in the United States, Cuba, Ecuador, Argentina as a consultant on issues of culture, history, health, food, economics, gender and race relations.
+I have lived and worked in the United States, Japan, Cuba, Ecuador, Argentina as a consultant on issues of culture, history, health, food, economics, gender and race relations.

-This research is part of my work as research director and co-founder of Comidas que curan, an independent education project in collaboration with La Poderosa Media Project documenting food traditions and transformations in Ecuador through ethnography and film.
+Out of this research was born Comidas que curan, an independent education project in collaboration with La Poderosa Media Project blending ethnography and film to document food traditions and transformations in Ecuador and Latin America.
 Follow us on facebook at Comidas que Curan.
 Learn more about this project here.

 In my doctoral dissertation (download here) I wrote about «good manners,» an idea that rich Cuban elites in the 19th century started using to distinguish themselves from lower classes of color and from Spanish colonists.
 I argued for the importance of bodily manners and ways of behaving in addition to other more explicitly racial, gender, and class markers in influencing social boundaries and structuring hierarchies in Cuban and Latin American societies.
 I examined books of conduct, paintings, novels, travel chronicles and archival records which I researched during 5 years of consecutive trips to Havana, Cuba.

-I also write and research about Cuban dance and music in the 19th century, particularly the novel idea of «sabor» to describe Cuban popular mixed genres such as the danza and the danzón.
-I am currently working on a manuscript about the racial and class politics at masquerade dance balls during the carnival season in colonial Havana.
+I also published about Cuban dance and music in the 19th century, particularly the novel idea of «sabor» to describe Cuban popular mixed genres such as the danza and the danzón.

 I enjoy living, traveling and learning in the transnational space in and between my three homes: Ecuador, Cuba and the United States.